 2013 BMW X6 Performance

-Reviewers are surprised at the BMW X6’s performance, saying it’s great for an SUV.
+Reviewers are surprised by the 2013 BMW X6’s performance, saying it’s great for an SUV.
 However, some think that its curb weight detracts from its handling and braking abilities.
-They say the BMW X6 has among the best acceleration in the class.
+They say the X6's acceleration is among the fastest in the class.
 Test drivers are especially impressed by the X6 M.

 - "The 2013 BMW X6 delivers an astonishing amount of performance considering its size and weight." -- Edmunds